SEEK! Study, Experience, Explore, Know

 AstroCamp is located in the San Jacinto Mountains near the town of Idyllwild.
 AstroCamp’s expert instructors guide students through an exploration of the universe with astronomy labs, physical science labs, field exercises, and team-building activities.
 AstroCamp is designed to stimulate minds, build character, develop social skills, and most importantly, create excitement about science.

-6th grade: Southern California Marine Life
+6th grade: CIMI - Southern California Marine Life

 Students will explore Toyon Bay, Catalina at the Catalina Island Marine Institute (CIMI).
 The Toyon Bay campus features state-of-the-art science labs, classrooms, aquariums, and recreational facilities for fascinating marine science, as well as adventure activities including snorkeling, ocean kayaking, hiking, climbing wall, and more!

-7th grade: Northern California STEAM Study Tour
+7th grade: Northern California (Northern CA & Holocaust Museum) - STEAM Study Tour

 Our 7th grade Fall trip is designed to incorporate all elements of STEM learning.
 Our students will be exploring Northern California.
 Our students will get to explore the California Academy of the Sciences: One of the 10 largest natural history museums in the world, the Monterey Bay Aquarium, sites in San Francisco including Alcatraz and Chinatown and finish up rock climbing in Yosemite!